Xenotransplantation: Non-human heart, lungs, and kidneys to a human

 The first heart transplant in a human ever performed was by Hardy in 1964, using a chimpanzee heart, but the patient died within 2 hours.

-The first transplant of a non-genetically modified pig's heart, lungs and kidneys into a human was performed in Sonapur, Assam, in India in mid-December 1996, and was announced in January 1997.
+The first transplant of a non-genetically modified pig's heart, lungs and kidneys into a human was performed in Sonapur, Assam in mid-December 1996, and was announced in January 1997.
 The recipient was Purno Saikia, a 32-year-old terminally-ill man; he died of multiple infections shortly after the operation.
 The Indian cardiothoracic surgeon Dhani Ram Baruah and two of his associates, Jonathan Ho Kei-shing (of the Hong Kong-based Prince of Wales Medical Institute) and C.S.
 James, performed the surgeries.
 Baruah claimed that Saikia had failed to respond to conventional surgery, and that the patient and his family had consented to the procedure.

 All three involved in the surgery were arrested on January 9, 1997, for the alleged violation of the Transplantation of Human Organs and Tissues Act of 1994.
 Baruah was dismissed in medical circles as a "mad scientist" and the procedure was dubbed a "hoax".
-Baruah himself signed a statement saying he had done no transplant, but then alleged that the confession was forced from him.
+Baruah signed a statement saying he had done no transplant, but then alleged that the confession was forced from him.
 They were found guilty of unethical procedure and culpable homicide and imprisoned for 40 days.
 Dhani Ram Baruah's surgical institute was also found to be without necessary registration.

 Critics said Dhani Bam Baruah's claims and medical procedures were neither taken seriously nor accepted by the scientific community because he never got his findings scientifically peer-reviewed.
 Past complaints of ethics violations during surgeries in Hong Kong by Baruah and Ho had occurred in 1992, when they had implanted heart valves, developed by Baruah, made of animal tissue.
 A year later, six patients died.
 The Asian Medical News reported that "grave concerns" were expressed "over the procedure and ethics of the implementation".